|

 of people to pray to God for each other.
 Then sit back and watch the

-power of God work in your life for doing the thing that you know he loves.
+in your life for doing the thing that you know he loves.

 Feel Free To Copy It & Pass It On !